benbradford/cpp_examples/example0_basics/README.md

 A simple hello world program.

+This project contains an inc folder of headers, a src folder of cpp files and a CMakeLists.txt file, which tells the compiler how to compile this project.

 The main function is in main.cpp.
 It uses a function called PrintHelloWorld.
 PrintHelloWorld is DECLARED in MyFunctions.h and DEFINED in MyFunctions.cpp